joestubbs/coe379l-fa25/docs/unit04/rag.rst

     if __name__ == "__main__":
     tapis_documents = [
-        "Tapis is an NSF-funded web-based API framework ...", "As part of work funded by the National Science Foundation ...", "Python code for generating a Tapis token: from tapipy.tapis import Tapis ..."
+    "Tapis is an NSF-funded web-based API framework for securely managing computational workloads across infrastructure and institutions, so that experts can focus on their research instead of the technology needed to accomplish it.", "As part of work funded by the National Science Foundation starting in 2019, Tapis is delivering a version 3 (“v3”) of its platform with several new capabilities, including a multi-site Security Kernel, Streaming Data APIs, and first-class support for containerized applications.", "Python code for generating a Tapis token: from tapipy.tapis import Tapis ...",  # shortened for example ]
-    ]

     rag_chunks = []